On Oct, 9 2020

 10) Agent churn – If an agent is absent all the time, there’s a higher likelihood that they will churn and leave the company.
 Agent churn is worth keeping an eye on because, depending on your industry, training an agent to the point where they can speak to a customer may not be easy.
 A high churn rate is expensive, costing contact centers thousands of dollars per lost employee.

-There may be other metrics to measure but tracking some of these KPIs can positively impact the bottom line of your business.
+There may be other metrics to measure but tracking some of these workforce management contact center KPIs can positively impact the bottom line of your business.